 - Be equivalent to the degree program requirements, including specified electives

-- And appear on an official transcript from the institution where they were earned
+- Appear on an official transcript from the institution where they were earned

-If the student later applies for admission to a degree program, he or she will have to formally apply to the degree program and submit all required documentation.
-Any non-degree study will be evaluated as to whether the course work will be applied to the degree requirements.
-The student will be evaluated as a new applicant, and must meet tuition requirements, graduation requirements, and policies in effect at the time of making application to the degree program.
+If the student later applies for admission to a degree program, they will be required to complete the admissions application for the degree program of interest and submit all required documentation for admissions.
+The student will be evaluated as a new applicant and must meet tuition requirements, graduation requirements, and policies in effect at the time of application to the degree program.
 In addition, non-degree coursework completed at NCU will be evaluated during the admissions process.

 All students seeking to resume attendance at NCU are subject to readmission criteria.
 All students seeking to re-enroll at NCU must meet the basis for admission criteria in effect at the time of their readmission.
 This includes voluntary withdrawals in addition to dismissals for reasons such as non-attendance, non-payment, or violation of Satisfactory Academic Progress (SAP).